sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 docker:
   container: "sitespeedio/sitespeed.io:latest"
 ```
 is used.
-If you try the Docker container on your local machine, remember to change the settings for[how you upload the result](https://github.com/sitespeedio/onlinetest/blob/main/server/config/sitespeed.json) since localhost do not work automatically inside the Docker container.
+If you try the Docker container on your local machine, remember to change the settings for[how you upload the result](https://github.com/sitespeedio/onlinetest/blob/main/server/config/sitespeed.json) since localhost/127.0.0.1 do not work automatically inside the Docker container.
 Use your host IP or *host.docker.internal* if you are on a Mac.

 The connectivity array lists the different connectivity options you will see in the drop-down menu in the GUI.